tgen/jetstream_resources/phoenix/README.md

 * star
 * salmon
 * samtools
-* bcftools
+* bcftools v1.10.1+

-NOTE: Loaded using module load at TGen, but if available in your path things will work fine
+NOTE: The "ENVIRONMENT" variable (TGen/LOCAL) in the phoenix_resourece.ini defines if tools are loaded into the path using a `module load` process, standard procedure at TGen, or if they are expected to be available in your $PATH at runtime.